wp-plugins/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.9 =
+* Released January 2013
+* Removed Jetpack counter-measures hack
+* Moved JavaScript from inline to its own enqueued file
+* Implemented `wp_localize_script` to maintain the dynamic element

 = 0.8.1 =
 * Released December 2012
 * Added Jetpack hack for single view conflict